 Configuring Software Packages

 Some software packages come with configuration utilities that allow you to configure options before the packages are installed on a mobile device.
-These utilities can be accessed from the Avalanche Console.
+These utilities can be accessed from the Avalanche console.
 Configuration options will differ based on the software package.
-For details about configuring software packages, see the specific user guide for that product.

-To configure a software package using the included utility
+To configure a software package using the package builder utility

 1.From the Profiles tab, click the name of the software profile with the package you want to configure.